-Marathon throws a lot of systems at players without really explaining how they work.
-Some things become obvious after a few raids, but others stay hidden for a long time unless someone points them out.
+Marathon has a lot of systems that are not explained very well.
+Some become clear after a few raids, but others stay obscure unless you notice them yourself.

-Below are six Marathon mechanics many players completely miss.
+Below are six Marathon mechanics many players miss.

 Weather Affects Heat

-Marathon uses a heat system instead of traditional stamina.
+Marathon uses a heat system instead of a traditional stamina bar.

-Running, sliding, and using certain abilities builds heat.
-When the bar fills up, you overheat and temporarily lose mobility.
+Sprinting, sliding, and using certain abilities builds heat.
+When the bar fills, your runner overheats and temporarily loses mobility.

-What the game barely explains is that weather conditions directly affect how heat behaves.
+What the game barely explains is that weather conditions affect how heat behaves.

-It turns out, that standing in water and running through Rain reduces heat buildup and cools your heat faster.
+Rain reduces heat buildup, and water cools heat faster.

-This means the environment can change how aggressively you move around the map.
+That means the environment can directly affect how aggressively you move around the map.

 Bloodthirsty